Donor due diligence:

 Get the whole picture in minutes

-Fundraisers can spend under 10 minutes reviewing the intuitive reports.
-There is no need to edit or amend them before sharing them with relevant stakeholders.
+Xapien delivers fully automated background reports on any individual or company in under 10 minutes, so fundraisers can spend more time strategising the next steps.
+There’s no need to edit or amend them before sharing them with relevant stakeholders.
 You can see at a glance the industries in which your subject operates, be that healthcare, pharmaceuticals or minerals and mining.

 How it works